uwm-cs561/stunning-goggles/report/final/main.typ

     In the modern software development landscape, complex tech stacks and automated CI/CD pipelines present unique challenges in error identification and debugging.
 We explore the potential of leveraging large language models to interpret log streams and assist in debugging, addressing the inefficiencies of current manual methods.
 We propose a fully-local, fine-tuned language model to identify errors within log texts, preserving proprietary information and providing context-specific insights.
 We utilize data from the open-source BugSwarm dataset to fine-tune a Llama-3.2 3B model using LoRA.
 We do not show notable improvement in model performance after fine-tuning.
 Ultimately, we conclude that alternative approaches will likely be more practical.
   ],
   bibliography: bibliography("main.bib"),
-  bibliography-opts: (title: none, full: true),  // Only for example paper.
+  bibliography-opts: (title: "References", full: true),  // Only for example paper.
   appendix: [
     #include "appendix.typ"
   ],